HilaCohen10/Temperature-Monitoring/README.md

 + The monitor sensor after boot should use latest settings (store them in flash)
 + Files for event and temperature log shall be stored on SDCARD.
 + It is possible to remove the SD card and read the logs in windows (just by putting the SD card in a computer).
 Use FATFS for that purpose.

+Relevant information I've used to add metods to write, print and clear files from SD-Card : https://01001000.xyz/2020-08-09-Tutorial-STM32CubeIDE-SD-card/